Oak Dump Cemetery

 - 6 min read

-Second Lieutenant Eric Henderson, 8th (City of London) Battalion (Post Office Rifles), 140th Infantry Brigade, 47th Division.
-Killed in action 7 June 1917, age 21.
-Grave I.7.
-Son of the Reverend Joseph Graham Henderson and Emily Alice Henderson, of "Spenholme," 13 Marriott Road, Barnet, Herts.
-His epitaph reflects the grief of his parents.
-TREAD SOFTLY O'ER MY BEAUTIFUL ERIC'S GRAVE FOR A MOTHER'S LOVE LIES HERE.
-He was the Battalion Intelligence Officer.
-He enlisted in the 28th Battalion London Regiment in July 1915 as a Private and was later commissioned.
-Gazetted a Second Lieutenant he joined the 8th Battalion.
-On the 7 June 1917, men from the 8th Battalion took part in the attack with the 7th Battalion on the German trenches at Oak Trench and White Chateau and Eric was killed in the attack on White Chateau.
-He was buried near Voormezeele and his body lost and he was listed on the Menin Gate Memorial.
-In 2017, workmen, widening the road at Eekhofstraat near Voormezeele, uncovered his body.
-Eric was reburied with full military honours at Oak Dump Cemetery on 16 May 2018 with a burial party provided by the Royal Artillery Regiment.
+Second Lieutenant Eric Henderson, of the 8th (City of London) Battalion (Post Office Rifles), was killed in action on 7 June 1917, at the tender age of 21.
+He was the son of Reverend Joseph Graham Henderson and Emily Alice Henderson, residing at "Spenholme," 13 Marriott Road, Barnet, Herts.
+His epitaph poignantly captures his mother’s grief: "TREAD SOFTLY O'ER MY BEAUTIFUL ERIC'S GRAVE FOR A MOTHER'S LOVE LIES HERE."
+Eric enlisted in the 28th Battalion London Regiment in July 1915 as a Private and was later commissioned.
+He joined the 8th Battalion and participated in the attack alongside the 7th Battalion on the German trenches at Oak Trench and White Chateau.
+Tragically, he was killed during the assault on White Chateau.
+Initially buried near Voormezeele, his body was lost and later listed on the Menin Gate Memorial.
+In 2017, workers widening the road at Eekhofstraat near Voormezeele discovered his remains.
+Eric was reburied with full military honours at Oak Dump Cemetery on 16 May 2018, with a burial party provided by the Royal Artillery Regiment.

 Second Lieutenant Arthur Knight Nicholson, ‘B’ Squadron 18th (Queen Mary’s Own) Hussars, 2nd Cavalry Brigade, 1st Cavalry Division.
 Killed in action 31 October 1914, age 21.
 Grave J.7.
 The only son of Herbert and Stella Nicholson, of Bidborough Hall, Tunbridge Wells, Kent.
 He was educated at harrow before being admitted to the Royal Military College at Sandhurst form 1911 to 1912 from where he was gazetted as a Second Lieutenant and joined the cavalry.
 He went to France on 15 August 1914.
 On the 30 October the Regiment had moved into the line having taken over the sector from troops of the 3rd Cavalry Brigade and the 129th Duke of Connaught’s Own Baluchis, a Regiment of the British Indian Army, near Hollebeke Chateau.
 The trenches occupied by ‘B’ Squadron were attacked on the afternoon of 31 October by Germans from their trenches on front of them and this was fought off with twelve dead Germans being observed int eh Chateau grounds.
 Arthur was killed by a sniper firing from the German trenches that ran along the road south west of the Chateau when he was observing the enemy line from his trench.
 He was buried in Voormezeele Enclosure No.3 under a ‘Memorial Cross Without Remains’ and it would seem that his body was subsequently found, exhumed, and reburied here after the Armistice.

-Second Lieutenant Osmond Pickard Brown, 3rd Battalion attached 11th Battalion Queen’s Own (Royal West Kent Regiment), 122nd Infantry Brigade, 41st Division.
+Second Lieutenant Osmond Pickard Brown, 3rd Battalion attached 11th Battalion Queen’s Own ( Royal West Kent Regiment), 122nd Infantry Brigade, 41st Division.
 Killed in action 31 July 1917, age 19.
 Grave C.21.
 Born at Aylestone.
 Son of Mr. and Mrs. A. E. Brown, The Firs, Aylestone, Leicester.
 The Battalion was in the line and preparing for the opening attack of third Ypres on 31 July.
 They were assembling in the vicinity of White Chateau and were coming under artillery fire.
 At 3.20am the Germans spotted the left Company during the assembly and put down a barrage 100 yards to their rear.
 A few casualties were recorded.
 They advanced from White Chateau on Hollebeke and had taken their objectives with 60 prisoners being sent down the line.
 On consolidating their line they had been subjected to machine gun fire Hollebeke and sniper fire from the vicinity of the canal.
 Osmond’s death is not recorded nor are the casualty figures.

-There are six men who share grave plots and are from the 22nd (County of London) Battalion (The Queen’s) London Regiment, 142nd Infantry Brigade, 47th Division.
-Killed in action 6 July 1917.
-The Battalion trenches in the vicinity of White chateau were heavily shelled during the morning of the 6 July.
-During the night ‘C’ Company relieved ‘A’ Company in the front line and during the relief the Germans heavily shelled the Battalion lines resulting in several casualties.
-The Battalion transport was returning from the section dump at Bois Confluent at 11pm when they were heavily shelled with two men killed and four wounded.
+There are six men buried in shared grave plots from the 22nd (County of London) Battalion (The Queen’s) London Regiment, 142nd Infantry Brigade, 47th Division, all killed in action on 6 July 1917.
+The Battalion trenches near White Chateau were heavily shelled that morning.
+During the night, ‘C’ Company relieved ‘A’ Company in the front line.
+Unfortunately, the Germans shelled the Battalion lines during this relief, resulting in several casualties.
+The Battalion transport was returning from the section dump at Bois Confluent at 11pm when they were also heavily shelled, leading to two men killed and four wounded.
 Total casualties for the 6/7 July were Other Ranks 15 killed and 10 wounded, including 5 killed and 5 wounded from XII Corps Cyclists attached to the Battalion.

 The key reasons for two names on a headstone: